LemuelCushing/PolishUprisingSeminar/_sections/Summaries.md

 ###### Organizations
 - The Agricultural Society
 - The National Central Committee (KCN) - and umbrella organization of mostly students, artists and public servants nationalists

+---
+# Topic summary

+[quote from newspaper]
+whilsts the us was in the midsts of a civil war at the hight of the civil war, an event tool place

+perhaps start with the polish uprising, and then cross the ocean?

+Not a month after the Emancipation Proclimaton